TIY-ATX-UI-Design/Curriculum/week-01/day-03/assignments/high-trek-sm.md

 # High Trek Outer and Inner Layers

 #### Description
-Using what you learned in lecture and reading, draw the inner and outer layers of the High Trek Site and code them with HTML and CSS.[Final High Trek Small-Screen](images/images_styling.jpg)
+Using what you learned in lecture and reading, draw the inner and outer layers of the High Trek Site and code them with HTML and CSS.
+[Final High Trek Small-Screen](images/images_styling.jpg)

 - Using your knowledge of HTML and CSS, code the inner and outer layouts that you sketch (using colored boxes in your HTML).